vondacho/datasciencecoursera/module_3_week_4/project/codebook.md

 ## Subject variable

-This variable represents anonymous persons by numbers between 1 and 30.
+This variable represents anonymous persons with numbers between 1 and 30.

 ## Activity variable